Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We have introduced a simple yet effective method of continually learning BIQA models.
 The key to the success of the proposed TSN-IQA is to train task-specific BN parameters for each task while holding all pre-trained convolution filters fixed.
 On the one hand, TSN-IQA encourages more effective feature representation learning for different tasks.
 This is because BN participates all network stages of feature processing, which is better suited in the continual learning scenario for noticeably improved quality prediction accuracy, plasticity-stability trade-off, and task-length/-order robustness.
-On the other hand, it permits a significant reduction in the number of parameters used for the KG mechanism, which only needs to store a set of BN parameters.
+On the other hand, it permits a significant reduction in the number of parameters used for the KG mechanism, which only needs to replace a set of BN parameters.

-The current continual learning methods for BIQA rely on five desiderata as specified in \cite{zhang2023continual}, among which the assumption of a common perceptual scale is foremost.
+TSN-IQA relies on five desiderata as specified in \cite{zhang2023continual}, among which the assumption of a common perceptual scale is foremost.
 It is well-known that the perceived quality of a visual image depends not only on the image content itself, but also on the subjective testing protocols as well as viewing conditions.
 For example, switching from single-stimulus methods to 2AFC approaches generally improves the accuracy of fine-grained quality annotations.
 We take this into consideration by pursuing binary labels as ground-truths.
 Moreover, the visibility of some distortions (\eg, JPEG compression) varies with the effective viewing distance.
 Although it would be ideal to give a complete treatment of viewing conditions (\eg, as part of the model input), our computational study shows the possibility to learn a common perceptual scale for different IQA datasets with MOSs collected under similar viewing conditions and having overlapping quality ranges.
-With the explosive growth of user-generated and artificial-intelligence-generated images, it is also desirable to perform online continual learning for BIQA, where there is no distinct boundaries between tasks (or datasets) during training.
+With the explosive growth of user-generated and computer-generated images, it is also desirable to perform online continual learning for BIQA, where there is no distinct boundaries between tasks (or datasets) during training.

 \ifCLASSOPTIONcompsoc